Nephrology

 Training Program in Transplant Nephrology

 Under the direction of Dr. Michelle Josephson, the Section of Nephrology offers 12 months of specialized training in Transplant Nephrology.
-The goal of the program is to provide standardized transplant training to individuals who wish to lead renal transplant programs.
-The program was initially accredited in 1999 and reaccredited continuously since, most recently in 2022 by the American Society of Transplant (AST).
-In order to participate in the Nephrology Transplant program individuals must be Board eligible or Board certified nephrologists.
+The mission of the University of Chicago Transplant Nephrology Fellowship is to provide a rigorous, comprehensive educational experience that is standardized and prepares diverse and compassionate physicians to become independent, competent transplant nephrologists.
+The training is foundational for those who wish to lead renal transplant programs.
+The program was initially accredited in 1999 and reaccredited continuously since by the American Society of Transplant (AST).
+To participate in the Nephrology Transplant program individuals must be Board eligible or Board-certified nephrologists.

-The didactic portion of the training includes informal discussions on transplant topics, weekly teaching sessions with the transplant surgeons, weekly transplant pathology sessions, mini-boot camps for common transplant issues, morbidity and mortality conferences, bi-monthly journal clubs, immunology series for residents and fellows, and attendance at the fellowship teaching conferences which includes transplant topics.
+The didactic portion of the training includes informal discussions on transplant topics, weekly teaching sessions with the transplant surgeons, weekly transplant pathology sessions, mini-boot camps for common transplant issues, morbidity and mortality conferences, bi-monthly journal clubs, immunology series, and attendance at the fellowship teaching conferences which includes transplant topics.
 Each year the nephrology section invites nationally and internationally recognized researchers and clinicians to teach us about their areas.
-Fellows are expected to actively participate in the research seminar series not only by attending but also by giving a research seminar on their project and clinical renal grand rounds at the clinical forums.
+Fellows are expected to actively participate in the research seminar series.
+During the year, fellows will give a journal club, clinical conference, and a research seminar on their project.

-The clinical program integrates with the didactic sessions in several ways.
-First, topics discussed at the teaching sessions are directly applicable to patient care.
-Second, subject matter reviewed at the weekly surgical teaching session and the weekly transplant pathology sessions are based on cases taken from the clinical service.
+The clinical program integrates with the didactic sessions.
+Topics discussed at the teaching sessions are directly applicable to patient care.
+Subject matter reviewed at the weekly surgical teaching session and the weekly transplant pathology sessions are based on cases taken from the clinical service.
 In the case of the latter conference this is a unique live case-based teaching conference, run with collaboration by the renal pathologists.
-It uses current transplant cases to teach pathology and post-transplant complications, transplant developments and renal pathology.
-Fellows are responsible for preparing a brief summary for the case each week.
+It uses current transplant cases to teach pathology and post-transplant complications, transplant developments, and renal pathology.
+Fellows are responsible for preparing a summary of the cases discussed each week.

 Although this is not an ACGME approved program, transplant nephrology fellows are evaluated in accordance with the model set forth by the ACGME.